brundonsmith/crowdx/README.md

-# CrowdX: MobX-style reactivity in less than 250 lines (not including comments)
+# CrowdX: Tiny MobX-style reactivity package

 ## What is this?